dominicmkennedy/dominic-site/src/routes/+page.md

 My name is Dominic Kennedy.
 I like to listen to music, study (and argue about) programming languages, and watch soccer closely.

+Presently, I'm a Computer Science Ph.D. student at the University of Utah, where I study Type Theory and Formal Verification under [Ben Greenman](https://users.cs.utah.edu/~blg/).

 ![image](dominic_nyc.jpg)

-**Previously**: I graduated from the University of Tennessee with a bachelor's in computer science.

-**Presently**: I work as a software developer at a large but largely uninteresting consulting firm.

-**Pfuturely**: I will begin my Ph.D. in Computer Science at the University of Utah in Salt Lake City.

 ---